microsoft/sourcemap-toolkit/CONTRIBUTING.md

 ## Pull Requests
 We accept pull requests for outstanding issues.
 Please be sure to follow the coding conventions seen throughout the project and please add unit tests to cover your code changes.

-Some code changes require signing a Contributor License Agreement (CLA).
-A CLA bot will tag your PR with these details.